Petya (malware family): Mitigation

-It was found that it may be possible to stop the encryption process if an infected computer is immediately shut down when the fictitious chkdsk screen appears, and a security analyst proposed that creating read-only files named perfc and/or perfc.dat in the Windows installation directory could prevent the payload of the current strain from executing.
+It was found that it may be possible to stop the encryption process if an infected computer is immediately shut down when the fictitious chkdsk screen appears, and a security analyst proposed that creating read-only files named perfc and/or perfc.dat and/or perfc.dll in the Windows installation directory could prevent the payload of the current strain from executing.
 The email address listed on the ransom screen was suspended by its provider, Posteo, for being a violation of its terms of use.
 As a result, infected users could not actually send the required payment confirmation to the perpetrator.
 Additionally, if the computer's filesystem was FAT based, the MFT encryption sequence was skipped, and only the ransomware's message was displayed, allowing data to be recovered trivially.

 Microsoft had already released patches for supported versions of Windows in March 2017 to address the EternalBlue vulnerability.
 This was followed by patches for unsupported versions of Windows (such as Windows XP) in May 2017, in the direct wake of WannaCry.
 Wired believed that "based on the extent of damage Petya has caused so far, though, it appears that many companies have put off patching, despite the clear and potentially devastating threat of a similar ransomware spread."
 Some enterprises may consider it too disruptive to install updates on certain systems, either due to possible downtime or compatibility concerns, which can be problematic in some environments.